Saturday, 22 February 2025

 Meta CEO Mark Zuckerberg has drawn parallels between YouTube’s efforts to combat pirated content and his own company’s use of a controversial dataset, according to newly released excerpts from a deposition.
 The deposition is part of the ongoing copyright case Kadrey v.
 Meta, just one of several legal battles pitting artificial intelligence companies against authors and intellectual property (IP) holders.

-Zuckerberg’s statements suggest that Meta’s use of copyrighted material in its AI models may fall under “fair use.”
+Zuckerberg’s statements suggest that Meta’s use of copyrighted material in training its AI models may fall under “fair use.”
 This argument has been a common defence among AI firms, but many copyright holders disagree.

 During his deposition, Zuckerberg pointed to YouTube’s handling of pirated content as a comparison.
-“YouTube… may end up some stuff that people pirate for some period of time, but YouTube is trying to take that stuff down,” he explained, according to portions of the transcript released this week.
+“YouTube… may end up hosting some stuff that people pirate for some period of time, but YouTube is trying to take that stuff down,” he explained, according to portions of the transcript released this week.

 He added that the majority of YouTube content is legitimate and properly licensed.
 Zuckerberg seems to have used this analogy to frame Meta’s position on using LibGen, a dataset of copyrighted e-books, to train its AI models, specifically its Llama series.